cheapjack/cheapjack.github.io/_posts/2015-07-20-myths-of-redistributed-manufacture.md

 Social returns...the single front door...

-### Critical Bolt holes for innovation and play
+## Diverse Critical Bolt holes for innovation and play

-Made me think on [Markus Brinkmann](http://blog.marcus-brinkmann.de/)'s idea of hackerspaces as Havens for people and/with knowledge from our [PublicEngineering Project](http://wiki.doesliverpool.com/PublicEngineering) which I blogged about [here](http://cheapjack.github.io/2014/06/18/publicengineering-is-a-response-to-bochum-in-the/)
+The whole day made me think on [Markus Brinkmann's](http://blog.marcus-brinkmann.de/) idea of hackerspaces as **Havens** for people and knowledge from our [PublicEngineering Project](http://wiki.doesliverpool.com/PublicEngineering) which I blogged about [here](http://cheapjack.github.io/2014/06/18/publicengineering-is-a-response-to-bochum-in-the/)

+Essentially rather than utilise and harness the makespace it's more about distributing some of the methods and madness and growing them in sustainable bubbles that may have all kinds of different organisational structures.
+But rather than make them too big (See Article on [Leopole Kohr](http://www.smarturbanism.org.uk/wherever-something-is-wrong-something-is-too-big/) make them truly diverse.

+See [this article via McFilter](https://medium.com/hidden-sustainability/float-like-a-fab-lab-sting-like-a-honey-bee-4f9eab3b70c1) to realise that the Future Makespaces project could look at some similar community technology meets industrial culture pasts like the [Lucas Plan](https://www.youtube.com/watch?t=10&v=0pgQqfpub-c) as always excellent internet filtering by [McFilter](http://www.mcqn.net/mcfilter/) not to be confused with [MCFilter](http://dev.bukkit.org/bukkit-plugins/mcfilter/)

 Critical of over-hype in co-design but clearly we are all really focussed on Co-Designing with families Critical of imagination without restraint but then focussed on imagination?